Sugar in Wine Chart

 If you can’t find a technical sheet, or if the residual sugar is not listed, here are a few tips:

 2. Drink slightly better wine.
-If you spend a little more on a bottle of wine, say around $15–25, producers tend to feature less residual sugar (if any at all).
-Grapes are higher quality so the wines don’t need sweetness to taste fruity.
+If you spend a little more on a bottle of wine, say around $15–25, producers tend to feature less residual sugar (if any).
+Grapes are of higher quality, so the wines don’t need sweetness to taste fruity.